nerdyrasa/frontend-nanodegree-feedreader/checklist.md

 # Project Checklist

-Review the Feed Reader Testing Project Rubric

-[x ] 1.
+[ x ] 1.
 Take the JavaScript Testing course
-[x ] 2.
+[ x ] 2.
 Download the required project assets.
-[x ] 3.
+[ x ] 3.
 Review the functionality of the application within your browser.
-[x ] 4.
+[ x ] 4.
 Explore the application's HTML (./index.html), CSS (./css/style.css) and JavaScript (./js/app.js) to gain an understanding of how it works.
-[x ] 5.
+[ x ] 5.
 Explore the Jasmine spec file in ./jasmine/spec/feedreader.js and review the Jasmine documentation.
-What is Jasmine?
-From its website: Jasmine is a behavior-driven development framework for testing JavaScript code.
-It does not depend on any other JavaScript frameworks.
-It does not require a DOM.
-And it has a clean, obvious syntax so that you can easily write tests.
-We are using it in standalone mode.
-[x ] 6.
+[ x ] 6.
 Edit the allFeeds variable in ./js/app.js to make the provided test fail and see how Jasmine visualizes this failure in your application.
 - No variable names allFeeds:
 ReferenceError: allFeeds is not defined
 - Declare a variable allFeeds but not assigning it a value: